jo67893WHU/jo-mengling/content/home/gallery.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-# widget: pages
+widget: pages
-# active: hide
+active: hide
-# # This file represents a page section.
+# This file represents a page section.
-# headless: true
+headless: true

 # Order that this section appears on the page.
 # weight: 90

-title: Album
+title: Gallery
 # subtitle:
 description = "Explore our categorized photo album." album_cols = "3"